bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Gromacs/index.md

 ## Introduction

 GROMACS is a package for high-performance molecular dynamics and output analysis.
 Molecular dynamics is a computer simulation method for analyzing the physical movements of atoms and molecules

 In this example we will make use of [gmx pdb2gmx](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-pdb2gmx.html#description) program to add hydrogens to the molecules and generates coordinates in Gromacs (Gromos) format and a topology in Gromacs format

+## TD;LR
+Running Gromacs package with Bacalhau

-### **Downloading datasets**
+### Downloading datasets

 Datasets can be found here [https://www.rcsb.org](https://www.rcsb.org), In this example we use [RCSB PDB - 1AKI](https://www.rcsb.org/structure/1AKI) dataset.
 After downloading place it in a folder called “input”